 We would like to introduce ourselves, the team has five members who are responsible for numerous processes throughout the student journey.
 One of our biggest areas of responsibility is managing our self-employed contractors ensuring the recruitment, induction and training is delivered.
 We work closely with our colleagues in the Assessment Team to manage this process effectively and to ensure our supporters from around the globe are given an opportunity to get involved.
 We are keen to hear from individuals with the relevant skills and experience to take on a particular role.
 We welcome expressions of interest throughout the year, however we do have two main recruitment periods, December and May which is one of our busiest periods.

 We have put together some frequently asked questions (FAQs) to provide more information about our roles.

 I have never been involved in the examination process before and I don’t know where to start?

 We are here to assist you with any questions you may have.
-Many newly qualified actuaries assist with the review of the examination papers by reviewing the content, grammar, questions and assess the length and difficulty, we call these positions Guinea Pigs.
-The Guinea Pigs play a very important role to ensure that the paper is fit for purpose.
+Many newly qualified actuaries assist with the review of the examination papers by reviewing the content, grammar, and questions and assessing the length and difficulty, we call these positions Exam Test Candidates.
+The Exam Test Candidates play a very important role to ensure that the paper is fit for purpose.

 I am still a student member, can I mark the examination papers?